orangethunder/godot-docs/getting_started/step_by_step/scripting.rst

         GetNode("Button");
     }

-Next, write a function which will be called when the button is pressed:
+Next, write a function which will be called when the button is pressed (fetching the Label in a way similary to the Button):

 .. tabs::
  .. code-tab:: gdscript GDScript